stephan-nylinder/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 [notes]: ../fig/keeping-records/analogue_notes.jpeg

 > ## About this episode
-> The data that you collect, organise, prepare, and analyse to answer your research questions, and the documentation describing it are the lifeblood of your research.
+> The data that you collect, organise, prepare, and analyse to answer your research questions, and the documentation describing it, are the lifeblood of your research.
 Put bluntly: Without data, there is no research.
 And while data is important, without proper documentation, your data might be useless for others as well as yourself in the future.
 >
 > 1. TOC
 > {:toc}